DjangoGirls/tutorial/en/django_forms/README.md

 ## Saving the form

-Open `blog/views.py` once again.
+Open `blog/views.py` once again in the code editor.
 Currently all we have in the `post_new` view is the following:

 {% filename %}blog/views.py{% endfilename %}
 ```python